 Think about what you know about this organization.
 Is it generally positive or negative?
 You can evaluate nonprofits on websites like Charity Navigator.
 Other ways to look into this are Facebook and internet searches.
 I always look at organization social media pages to see what people are saying about the charity.
 If it’s positive, then I usually feel better about my contribution.

 While you may not get a penny-by-penny report of how your donation is being used, you should have a general sense of the generated impact.
 Is this organization using funds to feed families in need or will your gift fund advocacy work?
 You need to be comfortable with whatever the answer is.

 A quick scan of your benefits will let you know if your company matches charitable gifts up to a certain amount.
 Note that most companies generally require that the recipient organization have a 501(c)3 standing, which reaffirms the importance of question #1.
 Make sure that you confirm with your HR department any needed documentation or organization requirements.

 Is there an option to set up a recurring gift?

 Currently, I have four recurring donations set up and they make my life so much better.
-Two of the recurring donations come directly from my paycheck and I set up the other two separately.
 If you want to regularly support a nonprofit, ask if there’s an option to set up a recurring donation.
 Even if they don’t, you may be able to set up an automatic payment from your bank to that organization in the form of a check via mail.
 Set it and keep it moving!